-For any of the third party products that you may issues with accessing, you may be also be able to find accessibility statements in searchBOX.
+For any of the third-party products that you may have issues accessing, you may also be able to find accessibility statements in searchBOX.
 This is a free, comprehensive directory created by textbox to support accessible content.
 The University is not affiliated with searchBOX and is not responsible for its content.

 If you find any of our Library resources hard to access, then please contact the Library team at email@example.com directly for help.

 Our accessibility roadmaps show how and when we plan to improve accessibility on this website.